Tina-otoge/THE-SAFARI/README.md

 There's no front-end, it's just ready-to-use functions and variables.

 ## Deployment
-THE SAFARI is made to be implemented into a PHP 7 / Apache 2 system.
+THE SAFARI is made to be implemented into a PHP 7 / Apache 2 / MySQL system.
+Other database solutions are considered but not planned to be implemented before the first release.
 :warning: IMPORTANT :warning: : Every THE SAFARI file MUST be placed outside of the web server folder.

 ## Please be gentle